tkrabel/bamboolib/installation/no_virtual_environment/installation.md

 ### 2. Install widgets dependencies

-From the terminal, you need to setup the Jupyter Notebook extensions via the following commands:
+From the terminal, you need to setup the Jupyter Notebook extensions via the following command:

 ```bash
 jupyter nbextension enable --py qgrid